 Scholastic clearly dominates the non-direct market graphic novel space.
 Despite hype about DC and Marvel as the “Big Two,” they’re pretty much just the “big fish” the traditional paper single-issue comics pond.
 Outside of the direct market, DC and Marvel are both outsold by children’s comics and by manga.k

 Driving the point home, Hibbs included in his report a chart showing the percentage each publisher has for all graphic novel sales in 2018.
 DC and Marvel combined made up about one-fifth of the BookScan-covered bookstore retail market.

 Marvel’s top-selling graphic novels/trade paperbacks include: “Infinity Gauntlet,” Ta-Nehishi Coates’ first volume of “Black Panther,” “Infinity War,” and the first volume of “Ms. Marvel.”
 Meanwhile, DC’s top sellers (under the DC Comics label) include “Watchmen,” “Dark Nights: Metal,” “Dark Days: The Road to Metal,” “The Killing Joke,” and “V For Vendetta.”
 Hibbs notes sales are particularly soft/declining for DC.

-Overall, graphic novel sales in the retail space are doing very well, thanks particularly to kids’ comics and manga (or at least Viz).
+Overall, 2018 graphic novel sales in the book channel space are doing very well, thanks particularly to kids’ comics and manga (or at least Viz).
 There’s a reason even DC and Marvel (particularly the former) are trying to expand into the graphic novel space; see DC’s efforts with DC Zoom, Ink, and “DC Super Hero Girls.”